fletchjp/MERG-Arduino-OpenLCB/README.md

  I am going to build my own examples using the OpenLCB_Single_Thread library.

  I have added DUE capability to that which is as yet untested.
+This needs to have an external EEPROM option added.

  I am going to develop my own example uses here.